 Business Communication Specialization

 In an increasingly global marketplace, with a heightened level of public scrutiny, the need for both internal and external communication in companies, media, nonprofits and government is growing.
 A bachelor's degree in Communications from DeVry University with a specialization in Business Communication can help you develop skills in communication, problem solving and research, as well as get you grounded in the world of business and management.
-The valuable, applicable skills you acquire will equip you as a business communications specialist in today's competitive business environment.

 Prepare for a career track in Business Communication by choosing this specialization when you earn your bachelor's degree in Communications from DeVry University.
 Upon graduation, you'll be prepared for an exciting career in a communications field such as PR, advertising, media, marketing or investor, employer or community relations.